 Lake-effect snow falls on the east side of lakes in North America.
 These snows are heaviest on the east sides of the Great Lakes.

 lake-effect snow: Extreme snowfall caused by the evaporation of relatively warm, moist air into a cold front.
 The storm drops its snow on the leeward side of the lake.

 - Blizzards are often part of a mid-latitude cyclone.
 The jet stream brings cold air into contact with warm moist air.

 - The difference in pressure between the air masses brings about strong winds.

 - Cold polar air absorbs moisture as it travels over the Great Lakes.
-The air cools when it goes back over land and then dumps snow.
+The air and then dumps snow downwind.
 This creates lake-effect snow.

 Use the resource below to answer the questions that follow.

 - What is a blizzard?

 - What is the wind speed of a blizzard?

 - When do blizzards usually occur?